nirmitgoyal/EmployeeCRUD/README.md

 ##Note
 * Please contact me incase of any issue while running
-* Postman collection: https://www.getpostman.com/collections/c983d05128d2ccdcc6ba (Postman collection also present in the code)
+* Postman collection(with all examples created in 'Examples' tab: https://www.getpostman.com/collections/c983d05128d2ccdcc6ba (Postman collection also present in the code)

 ## Application Overview